solidjs/solid/documentation/guides/getting-started.md

 ## Learn Solid

 Solid is all about small composable pieces that serve as building blocks for our applications.
-These pieces are mostly functions with many shallow-top level APIs.
+These pieces are mostly functions which make up many shallow top-level APIs.
 Fortunately to start you won't need to know about most of them.

-The two main types of blocks you have at your disposal are Components and Reactive Primitves.
+The two main types of building blocks you have at your disposal are Components and Reactive Primitves.

 Components are functions that accept a props object and return JSX elements including native DOM elements and other components.
 They can be expressed as Pascal Cased JSX Elements: